ofiwg/libfabric/man/fi_endpoint.3.md

 The requested capabilities of the context.
 The capabilities must be a subset of those requested of the associated endpoint.
-See the CAPABILITIES section if fi_getinfo(3) for capability details.
+See the CAPABILITIES section of fi_getinfo(3) for capability details.
 If the caps field is 0 on input to fi_getinfo(3), the caps value from the fi_info structure will be used.